peilingjiang/blog-jpl/content/posts/world-in-box/infinite-goldfish.md

 ## Reflection

-For now, the setup of the fish tank and the Pi camera has two significant problems:
+For now, the setup has two significant problems:

 1. The reflection of the fish could disturb the fish location detection, and this issue cannot be solved by simply chopping the image for the top-view perspective’s influence.

 2. The heater in the fish tank would interfere with the detection as well and is not aesthetically desirable.

+## Future Works

-Also, the installation itself is not a closed system for now: the generated text needs to be collected and fed to the C code for word detection by us, and the created files need to be printed manually.
-Therefore, the demonstration effect is not desirable for now, since all the audience can look at is just a fish tank with a Pi camera hanging over it.
+The installation itself is not a closed system for now: the generated text needs to be collected and fed to the C code for word detection by us, and the created files need to be printed manually.
+Therefore, the demonstration effect is not desirable, since all the audience can look at is just a fish tank with a Pi camera hanging over it.

-In the future, besides solving the setup problems mentioned above, we wish to make this work a closed system that could tell the audience which letter is being generated, what is the current text, and what is the current detected words in real-time.
+In the future, besides solving the setup problems mentioned above, we wish to make this work a closed system that could tell the audience which letter is being generated, what is the current text, and what is the current detected words in real-time via a screen and an interface based on Pi.

+More importantly, we want to try mapping swimming poses into other languages.
+For example, recording a sequence of fish tail locations and mapping them to strokes of Chinese characters.

 ## References